Epistimio/orion/docs/src/user/searchspace.rst

 ex: ``uniform(0, 10, default_value=5)``

-Dimensions can be set to a default value so that commandline call `insert` can support insertion without specifing this hyperparameter, assigning it the default value.
-This is also usefull in when using the :ref:`EVC system`, so that experiments where an hyperparameter is deleted or added can adapt trials from other experiments by using the default value.
+Dimensions can be set to a default value so that commandline call `insert` can support insertion without specifying this hyperparameter, assigning it the default value.
+This is also useful in when using the :ref:`EVC system`, so that experiments where an hyperparameter is deleted or added can adapt trials from other experiments by using the default value.